t-kellett/t-kellett/README.md

-TBC

-- 👋 Hi, I’m @t-kellett
+- 👋 Hi, I’m Tom
-- 👀 I’m interested in ...
+- 👀 I’m interested in furthering my understanding of software development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#.NET, while using ir professionally.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me on linkedin here: https://www.linkedin.com/in/tom-kellett-714837b2/

 <!---
 t-kellett/t-kellett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.